 Series A in 2019

-ViGeneron GmbH specializes in developing gene therapies aimed at treating ophthalmic diseases, particularly those with significant unmet medical needs.
-Founded in 2017 and based in Starnberg, Germany, the company utilizes two proprietary adeno-associated virus (AAV) technology platforms.
-The first, vgAAV, enhances transduction efficiency and allows for less invasive intravitreal treatment administration.
-The second platform, REVeRT, addresses diseases linked to mutations in large genes.
-ViGeneron's innovative approach aims to generate full-length proteins with high precision, facilitating the advancement of novel therapies for retinal disorders.
-The company also seeks partnerships with leading biopharmaceutical firms to expand its impact in other disease areas.
+ViGeneron GmbH is a biotechnology company specializing in the development of gene therapies aimed at treating ophthalmic diseases, particularly those with significant unmet medical needs.
+Founded in 2017 and based in Starnberg, Germany, ViGeneron leverages two proprietary adeno-associated virus (AAV) technology platforms: the vgAAV gene therapy vector platform, which enhances transduction efficiency and allows for less invasive intravitreal treatment, and the REVeRT platform, designed to address diseases caused by mutations in large genes.
+The company is committed to advancing innovative therapies for retinal disorders and collaborates with leading biopharmaceutical companies to expand its impact in other disease areas.
+ViGeneron’s experienced team brings extensive expertise in AAV vector technology and clinical ophthalmic gene therapy programs.

 Huimei Technology